In a word, yes.

 Why Would a Nonresident Alien Pay Taxes?

-Resident aliens receive the same types of federal, state and local benefits as U.S. citizens such as:
+Resident aliens receive the same federal, state and local benefits as U.S. citizens, such as:

 - Pell Grants and student loans;

 - Supplemental Security Income (SSI);

 Taxes help to fund these benefits, so as a resident alien taxpayer, you’ll be eligible to receive them.